 It's hard not to take Aryth's words with a grain of salt.
 After all, his hatred of Gigx is somewhat personal.
 His alliance, Goonswarm Federation, used to be the undisputed kings of EVE Online.
 Their northern home of Deklein was surrounded by a "blue donut" of allies called The Imperium—an impenetrable coalition of superpowers that the rest of EVE hated.
 Circle-of-Two was one of those allies.

 And Gigx wasn't doing himself any favors by pissing off The Judge.
-In early September of this year, Circle-of-Two was heading toward a diplomatic disaster.
+In early September of 2017, Circle-of-Two was heading toward a diplomatic disaster.
 The Judge had been trying to keep the peace between CO2 and its allies in the Legacy Coalition—most importantly TEST Alliance.
 But Gigx seemed hellbent on unravelling all of that hard work while The Judge had to fly to Iceland for a CSM meeting.
 "I started flying to the summit and it was on the flight there that Gigx started talking for himself to the diplomats from TEST," The Judge says.
 "I wasn't available to censor what he was saying.
 Then during the summit, we were in the middle of meetings with the developers and my phone was buzzing on the desk because I'm getting messages about how Gigx had done this and that, and Legacy had held a secret meeting to kick CO2.
 I had no power to do anything about it."

 Blood in the water